 The Regent Taipei is a luxury hotel located in the heart of Taipei’s main commercial district Zhongshan.
 The hotel is located next to two leafy parks, Linsen Park and Kangle Park.
-It is a five minute walk to the Zhongshan MRT station from where you can cover most of Taipei.
-A five minute taxi ride away is the Taipei main railway station which includes the high-speed rail and the recently opened quick connection to Taoyan International Airport.
+It is a five-minute walk to the Zhongshan MRT station from where you can cover most of Taipei.
+A five-minute taxi ride away is the Taipei main railway station which includes the high-speed rail and the recently opened quick connection to Taoyuan International Airport.
 The airport can also be reached by taxi within 50 minutes.
-Locally I ventured out to Dihua Street which is the oldest street in Taipei and has section dating back to the Dutch Formosa period, it was a 15 minute walk away.
+Locally I ventured out to Dihua Street which is the oldest street in Taipei and has section dating back to the Dutch Formosa period, it was a 15-minute walk away.

 Azie Grand Cafe

 I had lunch at Azie Grand Cafe which is one of the eight restaurants within Regent Taipei.
 This restaurant is located in a big open space spanning several floors, with a grand piano in the middle.
 It is a grand open luxurious space with the restaurant serving a creative fusion of contemporary Asian and Western cuisine.